Walt Disney PicturesThis is a featured page

-Logo descriptions by Matt Williams, WileE2005, rjsmith09 and Matt Anscher
+Logo descriptions by Matt Williams, WileE2005, rjsmith09, Matt Anscher, and indycar

 Background: Originally established in

-1923 as animation studio "Walt Disney Productions" (renamed "The Walt Disney Company" in 1986), Walt Disney Productions produced its first animated film, Snow White and the Seven Dwarfs, but never used a proper logo until 1985.
+1923 by Walter Elias "Walt" Disney as animation studio "Walt Disney Productions" (renamed "The Walt Disney Company" in 1986), Walt Disney Productions produced its first animated film, Snow White and the Seven Dwarfs in 1937, but never used a proper logo until 1985.
 Instead it used an in-credit text on most of its films.
 In 1983, the company was described as "Walt Disney Pictures" with the establishment of its own movie arm, and the Buena Vista text was modified to "Distributed by BUENA VISTA PICTURES DISTRIBUTION" and moved to the end credits.
 Disney retired the Buena Vista brand in 2007 aside from its home video distribution arm.
-Also, Disney-era Studio Ghibli films didn't have the Walt Disney Pictures logo, instead using the text "WALT DISNEY STUDIOS (HOME ENTERTAINMENT) PRESENTS."

 1st Logo